 Stock up on winter grade diesel

 Winter diesel can be used all year round as it’s more resistant to the cold (-12oC CFPP min).
-Summer diesel is only certified for use during the warm weather as it has a limited resistance to the cold (-4oC CFPP min), which means it’s more prone to diesel waxing in cold temperatures.
+Summer diesel is only certified for use during warm weather as it has limited resistance to the cold (-4oC CFPP min), which means it’s more prone to diesel waxing in cold temperatures.
 Crown Oil Environmental can test this fuel and advise on what you have in your tanks.

 Choose HVO fuel, a long-life diesel alternative